Joint Diffusion for Universal Hand-Object Grasp Generation: Method

+with $z_{t_H} = z_{t_H}^H \oplus \mbz_0^O$.
 The conditional and unconditional generation losses require uncorrupted and corrupted object latent codes respectively.
-In practice, we combine these two training objectives in a 1:1 ratio for a single draw of the training data batch.
-This training strategy is similar to the classifier-free guidance~\cite{ho2022classifier} for diffusion model training.
-However, the optional condition (object) exists in the input and output latent instead of in an independent condition vector.
+In practice, we combine these two training objectives in a 1:1 ratio for a single draw of training data batch.
+This training strategy is similar to the classifier-free guidance~\citep{ho2022classifier} for diffusion model training.
+However, the optional condition (object) exists in the input and output instead of in an independent condition vector.

 Finally, we could leverage the large-scale 3D object shape datasets to train the object distribution only.
-This is done by selecting object samples from a wider source of datasets as we do not need available hand grasps over them anymore.
+This learning goal is designed to improve the object latent code by exposing it to a broader distribution of object shapes.
+We select object samples from both HOI datasets $\mathcal{D}_{HOI}$ and object-only datasets $\mathcal{D}_{O}$.
 The loss turns to

-where $\mathcal{D}_{O}$ is object-only datasets.
+where we apply no supervision on the hand branch.
+While a hand latent code is present as a part of the joint latent code, it is randomly initialized and remains untrained.
 The latent codes only take the object part as the variable:

 Obviously, the gradient only influences the object-related parts while keeping the hand part as-is.
-During training, the object encoder and decoder networks are pre-trained on the ShapeNet~\cite{chang2015shapenet} and frozen.
+During training, the object encoder and decoder networks are pre-trained on the ShapeNet~\citep{chang2015shapenet} and frozen.
 All other encoder, decoder, and denoiser networks are trained end to end.

-Similar to the proximity sensor features~\cite{taheri2024grip} and the Grasping Filed~\cite{karunratanakul2020grasping}, we use a distance field to help capture the relation between the hand and the object.
-Since we eliminate the requirement of object templates to accommodate more general datasets, we can not define the field using object keypoints~\cite{fan2023arctic} or templated vertices.
+Similar to the proximity sensor features~\citep{taheri2024grip} and the Grasping Filed~\citep{karunratanakul2020grasping}, we use a distance field to help capture the relation between the hand and the object.
+Since we eliminate the requirement of object templates to accommodate more general datasets, we can not define the field using object keypoints~\citep{fan2023arctic} or templated vertices.
 Instead, we define the distance field as the vectors between each hand joint and the 10 closest points in the object points.
 Therefore, we have the distance field as $\mathbf{y}_f \in \mathbb{R}^{16 \times 30}$.
 When the data sample is drawn from HOI datasets, we would also supervise the distance field calculated from the recovered hand gesture and object shape:

 Besides supervision of the raw MANO parameters for hand, we also supervise the joint position by the loss